msmoiz/philosophy/README.md

 ## Code style

+**Code should be drafted according to a consistent set of rules.** These rules should be determined from the following sources in order of priority: language, framework, team, and personal.
+Code without a style guide is subject to constant change as developers take turns hacking at it in different ways based on their level of experience, familiarity with a language, and personal preferences.
+This forces the reader to throw away reasonable assumptions about the structure and behavior of the code across files or packages and in turn makes the process of reading code much slower.
+This approach slows down code reviews as well as developers re-litigate the same issues over and over, often accruing inconsistent conclusions over time.
+This approach also squanders the “wisdom of the crowd,” which has been accumulated and battle-tested over the course of decades in some cases, in favor of bespoke solutions to solved problems.

+**Style rules should be enforceable across heterogeneous development environments.** This often means committing rules to code.
+Style rules that cannot be enforced across development environments will not be enforced.
+It is common to rely on editors or IDEs to provide style guidance but depending on this sort of integration as the sole enforcer forces developers to use a specific toolset without an apparent benefit or alternatively accepts that style may not be adhered to when developers use different tools.
+For instance, developers using Visual Studio Code can use the Prettier plugin to format JavaScript code in a Node.js package, but developers using another editor might not have access to an analogous integration.
+Instead, the package should include the Prettier module as a development dependency, and the formatter should be run as part of the build process.
+This leads to consistent output across development environments.

 **The type of a variable should be inferred when doing so would eliminate redundant information.** For instance, in the following example, the type of each declared variable is apparent from the expression assigned to it, and the